George Volkoff

 George Michael Volkoff, (February 23, 1914 - April 24, 2000) was a Russian-Canadian physicist and academic who helped, with J. Robert Oppenheimer, predict the existence of neutron stars before they were discovered.

 Early life

-He was born in Moscow.
-His father was a Russian engineer who emigrated to Vancouver, British Columbia, Canada in 1924.
-Unable to find work, his father moved the family to Harbin, Manchuria in 1927 to teach at a technical school.
-His mother died soon after moving to Harbin.
-In 1936, Volkoff's father returned to Russia but was exiled to the arctic camps as part of the Great Purge where he would die.
+He was born in Moscow, Russia, in 1914.
+His father, an engineer, relocated his family to Vancouver, British Columbia, Canada in 1924.
+Unable to find work, his father moved the family again to Harbin, Manchuria, in 1927 to teach at a Russian technical school.
+In 1936, after Volkoff's mother died, his father returned to Russia but found himself a victim of Joseph Stalin's Great Purge.
+He was exiled to the arctic camps where he would die.

-Education
+Education and academic work

-Volkoff returned to Vancouver and entered the University of British Columbia where he received a Bachelor of Arts in physics in 1934 and a Master of Arts degree in 1936.
-He then studied with J. Robert Oppenheimer at the University of California, Berkeley where he published his paper "On Massive Neutron Cores" and earned his Ph.D. in 1940.